-- A. By scanning the general ledger, identify and prepare a list of the total Fiscal Year (July 1 June 30) education-related expenses by category (see Appendix 2).
+- A. By inspecting the general ledger, identify and document a list of the total Fiscal Year (July 1 June 30) education-related expenses by category (see Appendix 2).
 Include a summarized list with the report.
-Do not include non-education related expenses. - B. Determine if the total of all education-related expenses for the Fiscal Year is equal to or greater than the dollar value of the Scholarship funds received.
+Do not include non-education related expenses. - B. Calculate the school's total education-related expenses for the Fiscal Year.
+Document if the total expenses are equal to or greater than the dollar value of the Scholarship funds received including any excess funds carried over from the previous year.
+Document any excess funds from the previous year that are included.

-- 1. If funds received exceed the total education-related expenses and are not returned, the school must prepare a detailed list of the education-related expenses that are (or will be) funded in the subsequent year with the expected date of use.
-Include the school prepared list with the AUP Report.
-Education-related expenses paid with previously "carried forward" funds may not be counted as education-related expenses for the current Fiscal Year. - C. Using the list developed in V (A) above, select a sample of education-related expenses incurred during the Fiscal Year using the table below to determine sample size.
-For each item sampled, scan supporting documentation and determine whether the expenditure: - 1.
-Is education-related. - 2.
-Was properly authorized in accordance with the policies identified in III (E) above. - 3.
-Is properly classified in the general ledger and was paid timely and accurately from the school's bank account(s).
+If funds received exceed the total education-related expenses and are not returned, the school must prepare a detailed list of the education-related expenses that are (or will be) funded in the subsequent year with the expected date of use.
+Include the school prepared list with the AUP Report. - C. Using the list developed in V (A) above, select a sample of education-related expenses incurred during the Fiscal Year using the table below to determine sample size.
+For each item sampled, inspect supporting documentation and confirm whether the expenditure: - 1.
+Is education related. - 2.
+Was authorized in accordance with the policies identified in III (E) above. - 3.
+Is classified appropriately in the general ledger and was paid timely and accurately from the school's bank account(s).
 For this purpose, paid timely means no more than 10% of the sample size is paid greater than 30 days after the due date.
 For payroll expenditures sampled, re-calculate pay based on corresponding time and attendance, pay rate and deductions records properly authorized in accordance with the policies identified in III (E) above.

 Value of Total Education-Related Expenditures Sample

-From To Size
+From То Size

 \$ 250,000 \$ 500,000 30

 \$ 500,001 \$ 750,000 45

 \$ 750,001 \$ 750,001+ 60

-Each of the categories listed in III (E) (1) (ii-v), if applicable, must be represented in the selected sample by at least 10% of the number of items selected.
+Each of the categories listed in III (E) (1) (i-v), if applicable, must be represented equally in the selected sample by at least 10% of the number of items selected.

-Combined Expenses: When multiple schools are managed by a single system and cannot be identified separately in the general ledger, a separate sample for each school must be taken based on the total combined education-related expenses.
+Combined Expenses: When multiple schools are managed by a single system and cannot be identified separately in the general ledger, a separate and equal sample for each school must be taken based on the total combined education-related expenses.

-D. Report any exceptions found in V (B-C) as Material Exceptions.
+Report any exceptions found in V (B-C) as Material Exceptions.